sillsdev/khmer-character-specification/specification.md

   </tr>
 </table>

 Bernard (ibid) mostly used subscript ្យ after dependent vowel.
-For instance, ចំហុយ (with consonant យ) ‘to steam’ was not written as ចំហុ្យ (with subscript ្យ).
+But it is not always the case, for instance, ចំហុយ (with consonant យ) ‘to steam’ was not written as ចំហុ្យ (with subscript ្យ).

 Maspero (1915:38) explained in his book entitled “Grammar of Khmer Language” that the subscript ្យ after a dependent vowel is a semi-vowel.
 For examples: